django-community-projects/resume-creator/README.md

   </a>
 </p>

-A project to teach begginer Django developers to colaborate with other people in a project.
+A project to teach beginner Django developers to collaborate with other people in a project.

 We are building a simple project: a resume creator.<br/>
 The idea is to create a website where you can enter your information, choose a theme, and have your beautifuly created resume.